fuzzylogicxx/fuzzylogic/posts/https:/javascript.info/async-await.md

 The `async` function declaration defines an asynchronous function.

-These functions execute in a separate order from than the rest of the code, and will always returns a promise.
+Such functions execute in a separate order from than the rest of the code, and will always returns a promise.

 So whatever it looks like it is returning, rest assured that this will be wrapped in a resolved promise implicitly.

 ## The `await` keyword